Automotive industry in the United States: Great Depression and World War II

 The 1930s saw the demise of many auto makers due to the economic effects of the Great Depression, stiff competition from the Big Three, and/or mismanagement.
+Automobile sale figures dropped rapidly in 1930 by two million from 1929, only to drop by another two million by 1932.
+Larger automakers such as Ford would have to cut labor to compensate for the loss of profit.
+Within two years of the Stock market crash of 1929, Ford reduced its workforce by 90,000 employees.
 Luxury car makers were particularly affected by the economy, with companies like Stutz Motor Company, Pierce-Arrow Motor Car Company, Peerless Motor Company, Cunningham, and the Marmon Motor Car Company going out of business.

 The 1930s also saw several companies with innovative engineering, such as the Doble Steam Motors Corporation (advanced steam engines) and Franklin Automobile Company (air-cooled aluminium engines) going out of business.
 Errett Lobban Cord, who controlled the Auburn Automobile Company (which also sold the Cord) and the Duesenberg Motor Company, was under investigation by the Securities and Exchange Commission and the Internal Revenue Service.
 His auto empire collapsed in 1937 and production ceased.

 Major technological innovations were introduced or were widely adopted during the 1930s, such as synchromesh manual transmissions, semi-automatic transmissions, automatic transmissions, hydraulic brakes, independent front suspension, and overhead-valve engines.
 The Cord 810 used front-wheel drive, had hidden headlights, and was offered with a supercharger.
 Exterior styling designs were more flowing, as shown most noticeably on the Auburn Speedster and the Cord 810/812.
 Radical air-streamed design was introduced on the Chrysler Airflow, a sales flop, and the Lincoln-Zephyr (both of which used unit-body construction).
-Packard introduced their "Air Cool-ditioned" car in 1940.
+Packard introduced their "Air Cool-ditioned" models in 1940.
+This established Packard as the first automaker to build cars with factory-installed air-conditioning.